 June 28, 2004 by AK

-I’ve been sick since Friday night (timing is everything indeed), and when I have the flu, the world around seems strange and unusual.
+I’ve been sick since Friday night (timing is everything), and when I’m down with the flu, the world around seems strange and unusual.
 I tried (re)reading the first part of Vekhi (Landmarks or Signposts, 1909–1910), a classic collection of essays on the Russian intelligentsia by prominent Russian thinkers of the time.
 It sounds trivial, but I was amazed how well some of the pieces apply to our times–Sergei Bulgakov’s and Semen Frank’s in particular.
 Bulgakov’s article begins thus:

 Russia has survived a revolution.
 This revolution did not produce what was expected from it.